datavis-tech/topologica/README.md

 <a name="set" href="#set">#</a> <i>dataflow</i>.<b>set</b>(<i>stateChange</i>)

 Performs a shallow merge of `stateChange` into the current state, and propages the change through the data flow graph (synchronously) using topological sort.
 You can use this to set the values for properties that reactive functions depend on.
+If a property is not included in `stateChange`, it retains its previous value.

 ```js
 dataflow.set({